 Decision: The document is noted and final LS is agreed in R1-154892 with following updates.

-RAN1 would like to inform RAN3 that RAN1 discussed this issue and while there were different views on the performance benefits, a majority of companies in RAN1 support RAN3’s working assumption.
+RAN1 would like to inform RAN3 that RAN1 discussed this issue and there were different views on the performance benefits.
 In particular, RAN1 study on linking the CSI information and the RSRP measurements was based on evaluation results from one company and technical proposals to support both UE specific CSI and RSRP from five companies.
-A majority of companies in RAN1 didn’t find significant issues with RAN3’s working assumption.
+A majority of companies in RAN1 didn’t find any issues with RAN3’s working assumption.

 TDD + FDD dual UL UE behavior